jdhitsolutions/PSProjectStatus/docs/Get-PSProjectGitStatus.md

 ## DESCRIPTION

 Presumably you are using git to manage your project.
 If so, some git-related information is included in the PSProjectStatus output.
 Get-PSProjectGitStatus is intended to provide more git-specific details.
 You should run this command in the root of your project directory.
-If the project is not a git repository, nothing will be returned.
+If the project is not git initialized, nothing will be returned.

 ## EXAMPLES